A topic from the subject of Literature Review in Chemistry.

 Lithium-ion Batteries

-• Uses a lithium-ion intercalation mechanism to store energy.
+• Uses a lithium-ion intercalation mechanism to store and release energy.

-• Consists of positive (cathode) and negative (anode) electrodes separated by an electrolyte.
+• Consists of a positive electrode (cathode) and a negative electrode (anode) separated by a liquid or gel electrolyte.

-• Significant advancements include the use of graphene, silicon, and other nanomaterials for improved performance.
+• Significant advancements include the use of graphene, silicon, and other nanomaterials for improved performance, such as higher energy density and faster charging rates.

 Solid-State Batteries